OpenChargingCloud/WWCP_ESGP/README.md

-# WWCP_OSGP
+# WWCP_ESGP

-This software will allow the communication between World Wide Charging Protocol (WWCP) entities and entities implementing the *Omnipresent Statistics Gathering Protocol (OSGP)*.
+This software will allow the communication between World Wide Charging Protocol (WWCP) entities and entities implementing the *E-Mobility Statistics Gathering Protocol (ESGP)*.
 The focus of this protocol are the communication aspects between charge point operators (CPOs) and national contact points (NCPs) in e-mobility.

 ### Scope

-This implementation aims to become one of the OSGP reference implementations.
+This implementation aims to become one of the ESGP reference implementations.
 Therefore you will find a lot of inline documentation, many test cases and mockups.

 ### Related Work